Usage

 General Introduction

-The general concept behind this package is that provided components (called Systems
+The general concept behind this package is that the available components (called Systems

 to integrate the differential equations through time or a SteadyStateProblem